 House Intel chair Schiff accuses GOP of 'whataboutism' and false equivalency on Steele dossier

-It was ridiculous to compare the Democratic funding of the Steele dossier to a potential conspiracy between President Trump's campaign and the Russian government, House Intelligence Committee Chairman Adam Schiff, D-Calif., suggested on Wednesday.
+It's ridiculous to compare the Democratic funding of the Steele dossier to a potential conspiracy between President Trump's campaign and the Russian government, House Intelligence Committee Chairman Adam Schiff, D-Calif., suggested on Wednesday.

-Schiff said that the two were "very different qualitatively" and that the there wasn't "any equivalence" between those scenarios, according to The Washington Examiner.
+Schiff said that the two were "very different qualitatively," and that the there wasn't "any equivalence" between those two situations, according to The Washington Examiner.
 “I think this is an illustration of a tactic that the administration and its allies often use — which is the argument of false equivalence," he said, while also describing the comparison as "whataboutism."

+“I think this is yet another effort to deflect and blur the distinctions and say, ‘Well, everybody does it.’

-Those comments followed intense criticism of the president over his indication that he would accept opposition research from foreign governments without telling the FBI -- something he accused Schiff himself of doing.
+Those comments followed intense criticism of the president over his suggestion that he would accept opposition research from foreign governments without telling the FBI -- something he accused Schiff himself of doing.

 DEMS WANT TO NUKE DOJ POLICY BARRING PRESIDENTIAL PROSECUTIONS